cypress-io/github-action/docs/MAINTENANCE.md

 After updating the examples locally, they can be committed with git and a pull request opened on GitHub.

+### Updating pnpm examples

+The script [/scripts/update-cypress-latest-pnpm.sh](../scripts/update-cypress-latest-pnpm.sh) (which is invoked through `npm run update:cypress` to update the pnpm examples) runs [pnpm](https://pnpm.io/) as an `npm` global install.
+It leaves pnpm installed and Corepack disabled for pnpm on completion.

 ### Updating Yarn examples

-The script [/scripts/update-cypress-latest-yarn.sh](../scripts/update-cypress-latest-yarn.sh) (which is invoked through `npm run update:cypress` to update the Yarn examples) runs [Yarn 1 (Classic)](https://classic.yarnpkg.com/) as an `npm` global install, runs [Yarn Modern](https://yarnpkg.com/) through Corepack and returns Corepack to its default disabled state on completion.
+The script [/scripts/update-cypress-latest-yarn.sh](../scripts/update-cypress-latest-yarn.sh) (which is invoked through `npm run update:cypress` to update the Yarn examples) runs [Yarn 1 (Classic)](https://classic.yarnpkg.com/) as an `npm` global install and runs [Yarn Modern](https://yarnpkg.com/) through Corepack.
+It leaves Yarn Classic installed and Corepack disabled for Yarn on completion.